 - Who is in charge of or owns bank accounts or real property

 - What will happen to property in the event of separation

 - Each party’s rights to real property or intangible personal property

 - Who will receive benefits in the event of a death

 - How any marital disputes or altercations will be handled

 Premarital agreements are a method of partners holding each other accountable in their married and separated life, and have been growing in popularity over the years.
 The attorneys at the Law Office of Larracuente & Goulden, LLC, recognize the importance of having the experience of a seasoned family law attorney on your side, and are dedicated to assisting you and ensuring you are educated in all of your marital matters, whether prior to your marriage or afterwards.

 Experience on Your Side

 Attorneys Larracuente and Goulden emphasize the importance of thoroughly knowing your options and rights before proceeding with legal matters.
-If you are seeking expertise and honesty in regard to your premarital or prenuptial agreement, call our office at (203) 951-6688 or contact us online to set up a free initial consultation.
+If you are seeking expertise and honesty in regard to your premarital or prenuptial agreement, call our office at (203) 951-6688 or contact us online to set up a consultation.